How to Visit Casa Terracota Villa de Leyva, Colombia

 How was Casa Terracota Built?

 All 5,400 square feet of Casa Terracota was built using only clay.
-There is no rebar, no concrete, no other materials used to reinforce the structure.
+There is no rebar, no concrete, or other materials used to reinforce the structure.
 Just the earth.
 Even the kitchen counters, the seating areas, the bed, the bathrooms.
 Everything is made from clay.
 Powered by solar energy, it is the ultimate sustainable home.

 Many people assume the house was cooked by the sun, but as Morales explains, the sun and air only helped to dry the layers of clay as it was being built.
 Using the element of fire, he ‘cooked’ the house, room by room by burning coke coal, which he claims is better for the environment than coal from wood.